npgeorgiou-zz/campaigns/README.md

     - Cases do not return Laravel Responses
     - Nothing in our world knows anything about Laravel and Eloquent, and definitely nothing about a database or any other storage mechanism.
-    - Repositories do not expose their implementation in their API.
+    - Repository Services do not expose their implementation in their API.
 They do not accept nor return Eloquent Models.
       They use them in their internal implementations, but their API deals only with Accutics Models.

 * We have managed to isolate the real thing our system does (the what) from the framework/tools (the how).